synw/django-mqueue/README.md

                 'Object deleted' : '<span class="glyphicon glyphicon-remove"></span>',
                 }
   ```

+If you don't want any icons set it empty.

 Extend it the same way as MQUEUE_EVENT_CLASSES

 #### Event Extra html